 How to Choose a Ripe Kiwi Fruit

 Kiwi fruit has a tough outer brown skin that hides the beautiful green, sweet fruit within.
-You must be careful choosing Kiwi because if you get one that is overripe you will be stuck with green mush that is not very appetizing.
+You must be careful choosing Kiwi because if you get one that is overripe you will be stuck with green mush that is not very appetizing and cannot be added to a fruit salad.
 Overripe kiwi tend to lose their sweetness too.

 When choosing your kiwi look for these characteristics: